JoseJuan98/ml-regression-project-california-housing/src/Report.md

 ## Dataset

-This California Housing dataset is available from [Luís Torgo's page](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html) (University of Porto).
+This California Housing dataset is available from Luís Torgo's page \[[3](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html)\] (University of Porto).

-This dataset appeared in a 1997 paper titled "Sparse Spatial Auto-regressions" by Pace, R. Kelley and Ronald Barry, published in the Statistics and Probability Letters journal.
+This dataset appeared in a 1997 paper titled "Sparse Spatial Auto-regressions" by Pace, R. Kelley and Ronald Barry [4], published in the Statistics and Probability Letters journal.
 They built it using the 1990 California census data.
 It contains one row per census block group.
 A block group is the smallest geographical unit for which the U.S. Census Bureau publishes sample data (a block group typically has a population of 600 to 3,000 people).

 The target variable or dependent variable for this analysis will be the `median_house_value`, which describes the median price of the houses per block group.